LinuxForHealth/health-analytics/kfpipelines/ascvd-kf/README.md

 In the kubeflow dashboard, choose Pipelines and +Upload pipeline.
 Pick the `simpleascvdpipeline.yaml` file from the previous step.
 Then, choose Experiments and New experiment.
 Fill in a name and description and pick next.
 You can configure a run by picking a pipeline (the one you just uploaded) and providing a run name.

 Finally, you will need to provide the Run Parameters for this pipeline before selecting `Start`.
-Note that if you deployed the Alvearie Health Patterns Clinical Ingestion flow, then many of these urls are provided after the helm install.
+Note that if you deployed the Alvearie Health Patterns Clinical Ingestion flow, then of this information is provided after the helm install.
 The required run parameters are:

 #### fhirEndpoint
     Full url for the FHIR server containing the patient data